jayli3n/text-truncate-scroll/README.md

 A light-weight js utility that truncates overflowing text in a container with ellipsis, and shows the text content on hover with a scroll effect.

-* Works with any front-end framework (React, VueJS, Svelte etc)
+* Works with any front-end framework (React, VueJS, Angular, Svelte etc)
 * Works in typescript
 * Simple and light-weight (~5 kb)
 * Install with NPM or CDN

+It's fine to call `activateTextTruncateScroll()` multiple times because it will not apply text truncate to elements that has already been applied.

 **DEMO:** https://jayli3n.github.io/text-truncate-scroll/